 Plastic welding is *real* welding.
 It’s not like epoxy, crazy glue, or a hot glue gun.
-The parts to be joined are heated until they melt (about 450 degrees, depending on the type of plastic) with a hot air torch.
-Plastic filler rod made from the same type of plastic as the base material is melted into the joint.
-The result is a part that is about 90% as strong as the original part if machined to the original dimensions, or potentially stronger if the part is built up or reinforced.
+I use a hot air torch to heat the parts until they melt (about 450 degrees, depending on the type of plastic).
+I use plastic filler rod made from the same type of plastic to join parts or build up missing pieces.
+The repaired parts are 90% as strong as the original part, if machined to the original dimensions, or potentially stronger if the part is built up or reinforced.

 This is a broken plastic lug on the underside of the cover that holds the switch to the cover.
-Without the lug, the switch falls into the door panel.
+Without the lug, the switch falls into the door panel

-Now the rough shape of the lug has been built.
+Now the rough shape of the lug has been built

-With some careful die grinding, the lug is returned to its original size.
+With some careful die grinding, the lug is returned to its original size

 There was also a crack underneath the lug.
 The crack is ground out (just as you would when welding metal), then groove is filled.
 On this job I ground extra deep to reach the center of the lug on the other side.
 This will make sure the lug is well attached.